 Mr. Haque-Hausrath has represented over a thousand immigrants and their families all across Montana, and has been in contact with over a thousand other immigrants in Montana through his advocacy efforts.
 He has internalized their stories, their feelings and anxieties, and is one of the few people in Montana who has a broad and clear picture of the diverse immigrant communities throughout Montana, from Glacier to Yellowstone — and in all the small communities all along the way.

 Mr. Haque-Hausrath helps clients with a wide variety of family and employment based visas.
-He has won asylum for over a dozen refugees who fled from their home countries to escape torture, persecution, and death on account of their political or religious beliefs.
+He has won asylum for over almost twenty refugees who fled from their home countries to escape torture, persecution, and death on account of their political or religious beliefs.
 He has also won cancellation of removal for several clients in contested deportation proceedings — one of the most difficult forms of relief to win due to its high burden of proof.

 Mr. Haque-Hausrath believes strongly that every immigrant deserves the right to legal representation and has committed a significant portion of his practice to pro bono work for especially disadvantaged clients who cannot afford to pay for legal services.
 In 2009, Mr. Haque-Hausrath was the recipient of the Neil Haight Pro Bono Award, granted by the State Bar of Montana to the attorneys with the greatest commitment to pro bono work.
 Mr. Haque-Hausrath works with the Montana Legal Services Association, domestic violence prevention groups, and other non-profit and charitable organizations to assist disadvantaged immigrants.